 ''' This is the cluster upgrade program.
 You have indicated that you want to perform the 'setup' stage of the upgrade.

-Do you want to continue to upgrade the cluster? [yes]: Return

-Are you running the clu_upgrade command to upgrade to a new version of the base operating system and cluster software? [yes]: no

-Are you running the clu_upgrade command to apply a rolling patch? [yes]: Return '''
+Do you want to continue to upgrade the cluster? [yes]: Return Are you running the clu_upgrade command to upgrade to a new version of the base operating system and cluster software? [yes]: no Are you running the clu_upgrade command to apply a rolling patch? [yes]: Return Note that these prompts will change if you run the upgrade to its conclusion and then rerup it to remove patches.
+See Section 5.6 for more information '''

-Note that these prompts will change if you run the upgrade to its conclusion and then rerun it to remove patches.
+and then rerun it to remove patches.
 See Section 5.6 for more information (including the prompts you will see).